Angel (J. J. Cale song): Reception

 The track was chosen by the coffee company Starbucks as "Pick of the Week" starting on March 5, 2013.
 "Angel" was made available for Starbucks customers via the entertainment section of the Starbucks Digital Network while in the store or through the Starbucks app.
 Music critic Philip Majorins from PopMatters thinks, that "Angel" stands out for the "erratic evolution of styles represented" on Old Sock, noting the song seems to keep up the "consistent and reassuring sunny mood" of the album.
 Majorins calls the title a "joy of the collaborative interplay", which make the studio album a "satisfying but languid party".
-The digital download and airplay released did not make a big splash on the charts, reaching position 27 on the Polish Lista przebojów Trójki single chart, where the release stayed for seven weeks.
 In Romania, the single was downloaded over two and a half thousand times while on chart for nine weeks and was presented with a silver disc, peaking at position 11 on the country's digital download single chart, which is compiled by the International Federation of the Phonographic Industry.